 “There’s so much we didn’t do,” Qiao Qiao continued a minute later.
 “He promised me…we would do…more traveling…in the future.
 I promise him…I would…”

 Her next words became lost in another round of sobs.

 “Why?
 Why…did he…leave so soon?”

 Just when Wallace couldn’t take it anymore and wanted to storm out of there, they heard rapid footsteps coming toward them from the hallway.
 They all turned around at the same time to check on the sound, except for Qiao Qiao who was still sobbing into Jacky’s shoulder.
 The person standing in front of them was Tony.
 He looked like he had run all the way from the entrance to here–without caring about the hospital staff’s warning about disturbing the peace of the place.
 Tony was about to open his mouth and ask about the matter.
 Yet he stopped himself as his eyes scanned all the parties present.
-Upon seeing Tony, Esther pulled away from Sophia and rushed toward him, her tears still making its way down her face.
+Upon seeing Tony, Esther pulled away from Sophia and rushed toward him, her tears still making their way down her face.
 Yet she didn’t have to say anything except shake her head to confirm his suspicion of what had happened.
 He took the initiative to pull her close and comforted her as he let reality sink in for him–just like the rest of them.

 © Saturday, November 3rd, 2012 – Saturday, January 19th, 2013